 ohi~N(0,Vo)

 where logit-1 is the inverse link function and ohi is overdispersion, which is normally distributed as for the individual effect Ii.
 All the key parameters (population mean, β0 and individual-specific deviation, Ii) are estimated on the ‘link’ scale or more commonly called the ‘latent’ scale where random effects are (assumed to be) normally distributed.
 It is also interesting to notice that ohi is very much like ehi (residuals), which we have seen in other modules; in the statistical literature, o is known as additive (over)dispersion because there is an alternative way of implementing dispersion known as multiplicative overdispersion (for more details of additive and multiplicative dispersion, see Nakagawa and Schielzeth 2010).
-The overdispersion ohi is also known as the observation-level random factor (effect) because the number of categorizes in this random effect matches with the number of data points; this aspect is also somewhat analogous to the residuals in a normal mixed-effects model.
+The overdispersion ohi is also known as the observation-level random factor (effect) because the number of categories of this random effect matches the number of data points, this aspect is also somewhat analogous to the residuals in a normal mixed-effects model.

-Overall the GLMM above looks very much like normal mixed-effects models apart from the overdispersion, the (inverse) link function, which connects phi and yhi via binomial distributions.
+Overall the GLMM above looks very much like normal mixed-effects models apart from the overdispersion and the (inverse) link function which connects phi and yhi via binomial distributions.
 For a binary trait (dead or alive, male or female, present or absent), mhi is always 1.
 Also ohi is always 0 because overdispersion is not ‘identifiable’ in binary data.

-Now, imagine that the number of mating per male animal per season (y).
+Now, imagine that the number of matings per male animal per season (y).
 Then, using the log link function with a Poisson error structure, y can be written as a GLMM:

 yhi ~Poisson λhi